Development of Windows XP: Lost builds

+Available builds

+Build 2202 ("SD Windows 2000 Professional") is the earliest available build.
+It has some progress done at this point as the "Comments?" link was introduced and one file identifies the operating system as Windows 2001.

 Beta versions

 Microsoft released Whistler Beta 1, build 2296, on October 31, 2000.
 In January 2001, build 2410 introduced Internet Explorer 6.0 (previously branded as 5.6) and the Microsoft Product Activation system.
 Bill Gates dedicated a portion of his keynote at Consumer Electronics Show to discuss Whistler, explaining that the OS would bring "[the] dependability of our highest end corporate desktop, and total dependability, to the home," and also "move it in the direction of making it very consumer-oriented.
 Making it very friendly for the home user to use."
 Alongside Beta 1, it was also announced that Microsoft would prioritize the release of the consumer-oriented versions of Whistler over the server-oriented versions in order to gauge reaction, but that they would be both generally available during the second half of 2001 (Whistler Server would ultimately be delayed into 2003).
 Builds 2416 and 2419 added the Files and Settings Transfer Wizard and began to introduce elements of the operating system's final appearance (such as its near-final Windows Setup design, and the addition of new default wallpapers, such as Bliss).